kaazoo/DrQueueIPython/README.md

 DrQueueIPython
 ==============

-This is going to become a rewrite of DrQueue in Python.
+This is a port of DrQueue to Python.
 IPython will be used for network communication and task management.
 See more information https://ssl.drqueue.org/redmine/projects/drqueueipython

+DrQueue has been created by Jorge Daza Garcia-Blanes.
+See http://www.drqueue.org for more information.

 Design changes